ecssiah/libgdx-and-jruby/README.md

     frames = Java::ComBadLogicUtils::Array.new

 You remove all the periods and use CamelCase to access the class directly without importing.
-I have no idea why they embraced the Camel here.
+You can also use the import notation.

+    frames = com.badlogic.utils.Array.new

 If you needed to use it numerous times you could just create an alias for it to avoid the warning.
 I find I rarely need to rely on a Java collection though.

 GameScreen.rb: